 The ADRC’s website also provides information about Examination Access Arrangements.

-Adjusted Modes of Assessment (AMAs) could be put in place where an EAA does not adequately address the needs of a disabled student.
+Adjusted Modes of Assessment (AMAs) can be put in place where an EAA does not adequately address the needs of a disabled student.

 Further information about the AMA process can be found here.